freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

 <img src="../images/MFC/18.png">

-Further more, you can pubish this packaging app as MSIX or APPX, and easily deploy it:
+Further more, you can publish this packaging app as MSIX or APPX, and easily deploy it:

 [Package a UWP app with Visual Studio](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-r2r)